mesosphere/marathon/docs/docs/rest-api.md

 #### PUT `/v2/apps/{appId}`

 Change parameters of a running application.
-The new application parameters apply only to subsequently created tasks, and currently running tasks are __not__ pre-emptively restarted.
+The new application parameters apply only to subsequently created tasks.
+Currently running tasks are restarted, while maintaining the `minimumHealthCapacity`

 ##### Example